 Seaboard Coast Line acquired the Chessie System (which itself was a combination of merged lines) and became CSX Transportation (with new ticker CSX).
 I could see how a company could acquire a company and become a larger entity.
-Later on, CSX and Norfolk Southern Railway took over a bankrupt company called Conrail and split it between the two companies.
+Later on, CSX and Norfolk Southern Railway took over a government-created company called Conrail (which was made up of several bankrupt railroads) and split it between the two companies.
 So I was able to experience the concept of this three-way deal.
 One of the aspects of the Chessie system acquisition made for the foundation of the next lesson.

 Lesson Six: Conglomerates